chanan/BlazorStrap.Extensions/README.md

 Documentation will be provided at https://blazorstrap.io

-NOTE: The is a work in progress and the control and documentation are not ready yet
+NOTE: The control is a work in progress and the control and documentation are not ready yet